NathanBHay/Notes-Backup/Computer Science/Data Structures/Heap Structures.md

 ```
 **Insertion** follows a process of creating a new tree with key and merging the new tree with the original. **Delete min** follows a similar process where the left and right subtrees are merge together replacing the original root. **Arbitrary deletion** is a non-standard operation that attempts to detach the subtree from the deleted node and replace with it with its own melded subtrees.
 After this the s-value needs to be updated and leftist tree property needs to be maintained.
 This happens in $O(\log n)$.

-**Naïve initialization** of a leftist tree takes $O(n\log n)$ since all nodes are individually merged into a single tree.
+**Naïve initialisation** of a leftist tree takes $O(n\log n)$ since all nodes are individually merged into a single tree.
 A better approach can decrease complexity to $O(n)$ given the use of a queue of subtrees.
 Where a merge between the first and second tree in the queue is done before being added to the queue again until a single tree remains.

 # Skew Heaps
 A skew heap is a simple binary tree that satisfies the heap property while also ensuring a meld faster meld than a regular binary heap.
 As a result their main operation is a merge which on-paper is faster as it is bounded by the $O(\log_\phi n)$ which is slightly faster than leftist. **Merge** is similar to a leftist heap merge however forces the swap rather than maintaining an extra invariant, therefore making it simpler.
 This results in an amortized $O(\log n)$ complexity.
 The pseudocode for a skew heap merge follows: